 Energy savings achieved through SEM improvements and behavior change beyond capital projects (prescriptive and custom)

-The influence of the SEM Program on increasing the number of Standard and Custom projects and their associated savings
+The influence of the SEM Program on increasing the number of Standard/Prescriptive and Custom projects and their associated savings

-Limited process evaluation will be completed with the practitioner cohorts to focus on persistence.
+Limited process evaluation will be completed with the alumni cohorts to focus on persistence.

 Coordination

-The SEM Program is independently and jointly managed with Nicor Gas, Peoples Gas Company and North Shore Gas Company.
-ComEd will coordinate with gas utilities on issues relevant to the program.
+The SEM Program is independently and jointly managed by ComEd andNicor Gas, Peoples Gas Company and North Shore Gas Company.
+The ComEd evaluation team will coordinate with the gas utility teams on issues relevant to the program.
 The SEM evaluation report is developed as a combined ComEd and gas utilities evaluation report.
 Navigant leads the evaluation and will work with each gas utility to finalize the report.
 There are special data collection issues with the SEM Program and Navigant will manage those data issues with ComEd and gas utilities.

 Evaluation Research Topics